-As of June 30, 2011, Avenue beneficially owned approximately 20,789,539 shares, or 52.1%, of our outstanding common stock.
+As of September 30, 2011, Avenue beneficially owned approximately 20,789,539 shares, or 52.1%, of our outstanding common stock.
 Accordingly, Avenue will be able to control most matters requiring stockholder approval, including the election of directors and approval of significant corporate transactions, including mergers and sales of substantially all of our assets.
 Because of the equity ownership of Avenue, we will be considered a "controlled company" for purposes of the NYSE listing requirements.
 As such, we will be exempt from the NYSE corporate governance requirements that our board of directors meet the standards of independence established by those corporate governance requirements and exempt from the requirements that we have separate Compensation and Nominating and Corporate Governance Committees made up entirely of directors who meet such independence standards.
 Although we do not intend to rely upon the exemption available for controlled companies, we may choose to utilize the exemption at any time that we remain a controlled company.
 The NYSE independence standards are intended to ensure that directors who meet the independence standards are free of any conflicting interest with management that could influence their actions as directors.
-It is possible that the interests of Avenue may in some circumstances conflict with our interests and the interests of our other stockholders
+It is possible that the interests of Avenue may in some circumstances conflict with our interests and the interests of our other stockholders.

-The future sale of significant amounts of our common stock may negatively affect our stock price, even if our business is doing well .
+The future sale of significant amounts of our common stock may negatively affect our stock price, even if our business is doing well.

 Sales of substantial amounts of shares of our common stock in the public market, or the prospect of such sales, could adversely affect the market price of our common stock.
-As of June 30, 2011, we had 39,357,471 shares of common stock outstanding.
-All of the shares outstanding prior to our initial public offering are subject to lock-up agreements under which the holders of such shares have agreed not to sell or otherwise dispose of any of their shares for a period of 180 days after the date of the completion of the initial public offering without the prior written consent of Barclays Capital Inc. and Deutsche Bank Securities Inc. (or other agreements which impose similar restrictions); provided, that these agreements do not restrict the ability of the stockholders party to the registration rights agreement to cause a resale registration statement to be filed in accordance with their demand registration rights.
-After the 180-day period, all currently outstanding shares will be eligible for sale from time to time in the future under Rule 144, Rule 701 or Section 4(1) of the Securities Act with respect to shares initially issued under Section 1145 of the U.S. Bankruptcy Code and not held by our affiliates.

-Barclays Capital Inc. and Deutsche Bank Securities Inc. can together waive the restrictions of the lock-up agreements at an earlier time without prior notice or announcement and allow stockholders to sell their shares.
-As restrictions on resale end, the market price of our common stock could drop significantly if the holders of the restricted shares sell such restricted shares or are perceived by the market as intending to sell such restricted shares.
+As of September 30, 2011, we had 39,354,006 shares of common stock outstanding.
+All of the shares outstanding prior to our initial public offering were subject to lock-up agreements under which the holders of such shares agreed not to sell or otherwise dispose of any of their shares for a period of 180 days after the date of the completion of the initial public offering without the prior written consent of Barclays Capital Inc. and Deutsche Bank Securities Inc. (or other agreements which impose similar restrictions).
+All currently outstanding shares are eligible for sale from time to time in the future under Rule 144, Rule 701 or Section 4(1) of the Securities Act with respect to shares initially issued under Section 1145 of the U.S. Bankruptcy Code and not held by our affiliates.
+Now that restrictions on resale have ended, the market price of our common stock could drop significantly if the holders of the formerly restricted shares sell such shares or are perceived by the market as intending to sell such shares.